fare/poiu/README.md

 Installation
 ------------

+POIU 1.34 depends on the new plan-making internals of ASDF 3.3.0, but for bug fix purposes, we recommend ASDF 3.3.2.2 or later.

-Just make sure you use ASDF 3.3.0 or later (we recommend at least 3.3.2.2), and in your build scripts, after you `(require "asdf")` and before you build the rest of your software, include the line:
+To use POIU, just make sure you use a recent enough ASDF, and in your build scripts, after you `(require "asdf")` but before you build the rest of your software, include the line:

     (asdf:load-system "poiu")

 It automatically will hook into `asdf::*plan-class*`, though you can reset it.

-POIU 1.34 depends on the new plan-making internals of ASDF 3.3.0.

 Support